Building the world of Matcha in the USA

 Key outcomes:

-• 95.3% purchase intent among audiences who engaged with the campaign
+• 95.3% purchase intent among engaged audiences

 • 20% increase in purchase likelihood after contact with the content